natty1712/Holiday/AndroidUpdate.txt

-Show Full Site URL - Always show the full URL in the top bar
+Fullscreen Scrolling - Hide the top bar when scrolling down